Malkonahrik/instantWeather/README.md

 # INSTANT WEATHER PROJECT
 A small weather app, working for France cities only

-📄Link to the project : _Coming soon..._
+📄Link to the project : https://malkonahrik.github.io/instantWeather/

 👨Members : @Malkonahrik, @Fuyartt, @AlexisLyt